cisagov/Malcolm/sensor-iso/README.md

 * `/opt/sensor/sensor_ctl/status` should return `RUNNING` for the things you set to autorun (no `FATAL` errors)
 * `sensorwatch` should show current writes to Zeek log files and PCAP files (depending on your configuration)
 * `tail -f /opt/sensor/sensor_ctl/log/*` should show no egregious errors
-* `zeek --version`, `zeek -N local` and `moloch-capture --version` ought to run and print out version information as expected
+* `zeek --version`, `zeek -N local` and `capture --version` ought to run and print out version information as expected
 * if you are forwarding to a [Malcolm](https://github.com/cisagov/Malcolm) aggregator, you should start seeing data momentarily

 # <a name="Footer"></a>Copyright